tensorflow/docs/site/en/api_docs/python/tf/keras/Model.md

     Optional for `Sequence`: if unspecified, will use the `len(validation_data)` as a number of steps.
 * <b>`validation_freq`</b>: Only relevant if validation data is provided.
-Integer or `collections.Container` instance (e.g. list, tuple, etc.).
+Integer or `collections_abc.Container` instance (e.g. list, tuple, etc.).
     If an integer, specifies how many training epochs to run before a new validation run is performed, e.g. `validation_freq=2` runs validation every 2 epochs.
 If a Container, specifies the epochs on which to run validation, e.g. `validation_freq=[1, 2, 10]` runs validation at the end of the 1st, 2nd, and 10th epochs.